FAI must disclose details of Delaney payout, says O’Dowd

 Mr O’Dowd has said public funds need to be used properly and it was not good enough that details were being kept secret, he told RTÉ radio’s Morning Ireland.

-He said he wanted the details of the ‘secret deal’ to be known “before Santa Claus”.
-“We need to know if Santa Claus came to John Delaney” and there needs to be total credibility about any payments, he said.
+He said he wanted the details of the ‘secret deal’ to be known.“We need to know if Santa Claus came to John Delaney” and there needs to be total credibility about any payments, he said.

 The timing of the payment was also wrong he said, as a forensic audit of the association has not yet been published.